biopragmatics/biomappings/docs/source/custom.rst

 custom instances can be deployed, e.g., within a company that wants to curate mappings to its own internal controlled vocabulary.

-You can get started by creating the following file:
+You can get started by creating a file called ``biomappings_custom.py``.
+You can name this file whatever you want, just make sure to update the names in the various parts of the tutorial:

 .. code-block:: python

     # biomappings_custom.py

-    """A custom Biomappings script.

-    - Run the web curation app with: ``python biomappings_custom.py``.
-    - Run integrity tests with ``python -m pytest biomappings_custom.py``.
-    """

     from pathlib import Path